losamtz/axis-acap-tip-workshop/overlay/dynamic-overlay-vapix/README.md

 Thin helper around libcurl (POST JSON, collect response into a GString).

 - `vapix-credentials.c/.h`
-Fetches the basic auth username:password for a given service account name using GDBus.
+Fetches the basic auth username:password for a dynamic user using GDBus.

 - `panic.h`
 Small helper for fatal logging + exit (used throughout).